sudhanshu-singh03/EkartGo/flipkart-main/README.md

-# Flipkar Clone MERN stack
+# E-Commerce Website EkartGo MERN stack

-Flipkart Clone is done with top-notch features for the entrepreneur startups like Flipkart it has RazorPay Integration and get money from anywhere.
-This Flipkart clone with the best features in mobile, web, and iOS platforms, Completely responsive design using Material UI.
+EkartGo is done with top-notch features for the entrepreneur startups.
+It has RazorPay Integration and get money from anywhere.
+This E-Commerce site for selling and buying with the best features in mobile, web, and iOS platforms, Completely responsive design using Material UI.
-- 🧪 **Kindly Please Support Me**
-  - I can provide brand-free products and full technical support for 1 year along with 1-year free update support and moreover
-- 👁 **Well typed**
-  - Clean JavaScript code with good folder structure.,
-- 📄 **Well documented**
-  - I can provide full reference & installation documentation alongside detailed guides through my Youtube Channel Sijeesh Miziha feel free to subscribe
-  - If You supporting me., then I can also create the full lecture video from the scratch..,you can learn React.js as beginer

 - **Requirements to fork this repo**
    - Strong knowledge of JavaScript
    - React js, redux , redux-thunk , context